Top Row: Jessica Hendry Nelson, Sage Klein, Amya Hankton, Gwen Hall, Jenna Massey, Matt Schroeder, J.A. Holm

 Matt Schroeder

-Matt Schroeder, managing editor, is a poet, educator, and second-year MFA student in poetry at Virginia Commonwealth University.
+Matt Schroeder, managing editor emeritus, is a poet, educator, and third-year MFA student in poetry at Virginia Commonwealth University.
 His poetry appears or is forthcoming in RHINO, Gulf Coast, Arts & Letters, Poet Lore, Grist, and elsewhere.

 Lead Art Editor